-On January 1, 2022, the Company adopted Accounting Standards Update No. 2016-02, Leases (Topic 842) (ASU 2016-02) relating to the accounting treatment of lease obligations, using the modified retrospective.
-Results and disclosure requirements for reporting periods beginning after January 1, 2022 are presented under Topic 842, while prior period amounts have not been adjusted and continue to be reported in accordance with the Company's historical accounting under Topic 840.
+On January 1, 2022, the Company adopted Accounting Standards Update No. 2016-02, Leases (Topic 842) (ASU 2016-02) relating to the accounting treatment of lease obligations, using the modified retrospective method.

-The Company elected the package of practical expedients permitted under the transition guidance, which allowed it to carry forward its historical lease classification prior to January 1, 2022.
+The Company elected the package of practical expedients permitted under the transition guidance.
 The Company also elected not to recognize a lease liability and a right-of-use ("ROU") asset on the balance sheet for leases with a term of twelve months or less.
 The Company recognizes the associated lease payments in the consolidated statements of income on a straight-line basis over the lease term.

 Under Topic 842, the Company determines if an arrangement is a lease at inception.
-Right of use (ROU) assets and liabilities are recognized at the commencement date based on the present value of remaining lease payments over the lease term.
+ROU assets and liabilities are recognized at the commencement date based on the present value of remaining lease payments over the lease term.
 For this purpose, the Company considers fixed and determinable payments at the time of commencement.
 As most of the Company leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
 The incremental borrowing rate is estimated to approximate the interest rate on a collateralized basis with similar terms and payments.
 The ROU asset is recorded net of any lease incentives received.
 The lease terms may include options to extend or terminate the lease when it is reasonably certain that the Company will exercise such options.